Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Related Work

 \subsection{Time-Series and Machine Learning Forecasting Approaches}

+Parallel to queueing approaches, a large literature addresses occupancy and demand forecasting using statistical and machine learning methods.
+Classical time-series models such as SARIMA \citep{box2015time} and more recent tools such as Prophet \citep{taylor2018forecasting} and XGBoost \citep{chen2016xgboost} have been widely used in healthcare forecasting.

-Several studies focus on improving demand forecasts through time-series or machine learning methods.
-Tuominen et al.\ \cite{tuominen2021forecasting} forecast total daily arrivals and define daily peak occupancy as a surrogate for real-time crowding in a Finnish ED.
-Cheng et al.\ \cite{cheng2021forecasting} and Reboredo et al.\ \cite{reboredo2023forecasting} apply SARIMAX and INGARCH models, respectively, to short-term emergency department forecasting.
-The former predicts hourly ED occupancy up to four hours ahead, while the latter forecasts daily patient arrivals to support operational and staffing decisions.
-Both approaches account for temporal autocorrelation, and INGARCH additionally models time-varying variability in arrival patterns.
-Recent studies also explore more extensive feature sets and explainable AI techniques.
-Tuominen et al.\ \cite{tuominen2024forecasting} evaluate advanced machine learning models including LightGBM, N-BEATS, DeepAR, and TFT for forecasting ED occupancy $24$ hours ahead, using over 150 covariates.
-They observe that while all models outperform their considered statistical benchmarks such as ARIMA, univariable LightGBM matches or exceeds the performance of more complex deep learning models.
-They suggest that in heterogeneous ED settings, simpler and more interpretable models may be more practical when multivariable data add limited value.
-Susnjak and Maddigan \cite{susnjak2023forecasting} use ensemble learning with explainable AI techniques, specifically SHAP and LIME, for three-month demand forecasts at urgent care clinics.
-Becerra et al.\ \cite{becerra2020forecasting} apply SARIMA models to respiratory-related ED visits in Chile, and emphasize medium-term seasonal variability.
-Overton et al.\ \cite{overton2022epibeds} propose EpiBeds, a national COVID-19 occupancy model linking SEIR epidemiological forecasts with hospital transition pathways.
-Their model generates weekly forecasts of hospital and ICU bed demand across the United Kingdom.
+Tuominen et al.\ \cite{tuominen2021forecasting} forecast daily arrivals and use peak occupancy as a proxy for crowding in a Finnish ED.
+Cheng et al.\ \cite{cheng2021forecasting} and Reboredo et al.\ \cite{reboredo2023forecasting} apply SARIMAX and INGARCH models to short-term ED forecasting.
+The former predicts hourly occupancy up to four hours ahead, while the latter forecasts daily arrivals for staffing decisions.
+Both account for temporal autocorrelation, and INGARCH also captures time-varying variability in arrivals.

+Recent studies examine richer feature sets and explainable AI methods.
+Tuominen et al.\ \cite{tuominen2024forecasting} evaluate LightGBM, N-BEATS, DeepAR, and TFT for 24-hour ED occupancy forecasting using over 150 covariates, finding that simpler models can match or outperform deep learning benchmarks such as ARIMA.
+Susnjak and Maddigan \cite{susnjak2023forecasting} apply ensemble learning with SHAP and LIME for three-month urgent care forecasts.
+Becerra et al.\ \cite{becerra2020forecasting} use SARIMA to model seasonal respiratory ED visits in Chile.
+Overton et al.\ \cite{overton2022epibeds} propose EpiBeds, linking SEIR projections with hospital transition pathways to produce weekly ICU demand forecasts in the United Kingdom.

+While these forecasting approaches support operational prediction, they often omit explicit LOS distributions and lack tractable links between demand, LOS, and long-term capacity decisions.
+In domains such as call centers, staffing can be adjusted flexibly in response to demand \citep{gans2003telephone, whitt2006staffing, koole2023practice}.
+ICU bed capacity, however, is constrained by infrastructure and specialized staffing, motivating planning tools that convert time-varying demand and service patterns into interpretable capacity thresholds.